billsix/cprogrammingbook/doc/04-Functions.rst

 It is possible to write functions that take pointers as their arguments, giving a form of call by reference.
-This is described in Chapter 5 and does allow functions to change values in their callers.
+This is described in :ref:`arrays` and does allow functions to change values in their callers.

 Recursion